 Thompsons Road Upgrade Project, Melbourne, Australia

-The Thompsons Road upgrade is a $175m project, which includes the removal of a level crossing and an upgrade to the 10.7km road to enhance its capacity and connectivity throughout the region.
+The Thompsons Road upgrade is a $175m project in Melbourne, Australia, which includes the removal of a level crossing and an upgrade to the 10.7km road to enhance its capacity and connectivity throughout the region.

-Located in Melbourne, Australia, Thompsons Road is a major east-west corridor extending from EastLink in Carrum Downs to Berwick-Cranbourne Road in Clyde North.
+Thompsons Road is a major east-west corridor extending from EastLink in Carrum Downs, to Berwick-Cranbourne Road in Clyde North.
 It is an essential freight and transport route used by approximately 26,000 vehicles a day.

-Construction on the project is expected to start by the end of 2016 and is scheduled to be completed by 2019.
-The project is being entirely funded by the Victorian Government.
+Construction started in December 2016 and is scheduled to be completed by mid-2019.
+The project is being entirely funded by the Victorian government.

 Thompsons Road upgrade project details

 The project involves the construction of additional lanes along the 10.7km route to improve traffic flow and provide a more accessible and reliable journey for passengers.
-The existing road between Dandenong-Frankston road and South Gippsland Highway will also be widened and a grade-separated interchange at the intersections will be constructed.
+The existing road between Dandenong-Frankston road and South Gippsland Highway is also being widened and a grade-separated interchange at the intersections will be constructed.

 Duplication works from Dandenong-Frankston Road to McCormicks Road include the addition of a three-lane carriageway in each direction, upgrades to the intersection at McCormicks Road, and construction of a shared path along the north side of the road.